SandyWyper/SandyDotDev/src/content/projects/roman-numeral-converter/index.md

 }
 ```

 4. `checkNumeralOrder()` Things get a little more complex now.
 We've grouped that characters to take account for the 9's and 4's, but you can't have them one after another.
-The logic is based on order, and can be boiled down into some reapting patterns.
-So I wrote some expressions that accept arguments and check with corresponding arrays to check wither or not they are odered correctly.
+The logic is based on order, and can be boiled down into some repeating patterns.
+So I wrote some expressions that accept arguments and check with corresponding arrays to check wither or not they are ordered correctly.
 Make sense?

 ```javascript
 const romanArrSmall = [ "M", "CM", "D", "CD", "C", "XC", "L", "XL", "X", "IX", "V", "IV","I",]